QuentinBultinck/RetroAchievements/RAscripts/PS2/RedDeadRevolver_Proto/README.md

 + [Retro Achievements Game Page](https://retroachievements.org/game/32806 "Retro Achievements Game Page - Red Dead Revolver (Prototype)")

-As this is a prototype build.
-This game isn't well documented anywhere at all.
+As this is a prototype build, this game isn't well documented anywhere at all.
 The best resource would probably be this RAguide, the RA forum topic of this game or the comment sections on the game page.

 #### Essential Info & Tips